 - You didn't make a required payment because of a casualty event, disaster, or other unusual circumstance and it would be inequitable to impose the penalty, or

-- You retired (after reaching age 62) or became disabled during the tax year or in the preceding tax year for which you should have made estimated payments, and the underpayment was due to reasonable cause and not willful neglect.
+- You retired (after reaching age 62) or became disabled during the tax year or in the preceding tax year for which you should have made estimated payments, and the underpayment was due to reasonable cause and not willful neglect, or

-Refer to the Form 2210 Instructions for information on requesting a waiver of the estimated tax penalty.
+Refer to the Form 2210 Instructions (PDF) for information on requesting a waiver of the estimated tax penalty.
 Please see IR-2019-144 for a waiver of the estimated tax penalty for eligible 2018 tax filers.

 Refer to Publication 505 for information about federally declared disaster areas.